Multidimensional continued fractions and symbolic codings of toral translations: Preparations for the proofs of the main theorems

+A~sequence of substitutions $\bsigma$ is said to be \emph{unimodular} if the incidence matrices of the substitutions are unimodular.

 Another important property is \emph{algebraic irreducibility}.
-A sequence of substitutions $\bsigma=(\sigma_n)$ over the alphabet~$\cA$ is called algebraically irreducible if for each $k\in \NN$ the matrix $M_{[k,n)}$ has irreducible characteristic polynomial provided that $n\in\NN$ is large enough.
-For $S$-adic dynamical systems that arise from multidimensional continued fraction algorithms which are almost everywhere exponentially convergent we can even prove that for each $k\in \NN$ the characteristic polynomial of $M_{[k,n)}$ is the minimal polynomial of a Pisot unit for $n$ large enough.
-This is true in particular if we assume the \emph{Pisot condition}.
+A~sequence of substitutions $\bsigma = (\sigma_n)$ over the alphabet~$\cA$ is called algebraically irreducible if for each $k \in \NN$ the matrix $M_{\sigma_{[k,n)}}$ has irreducible characteristic polynomial provided that $n \in \NN$ is large enough.
+For $S$-adic dynamical systems that arise from multidimensional continued fraction algorithms which satisfy primitivity and the Pisot condition, we can (almost everywhere) prove a result that is even stronger than algebraic irreducibility; see Lemma~\ref{lem:sadic87}.